JAPAN-brand Rice called Koshihikari

 Did you know that unbaked yatsuhashi is made of rice?

 Did you know that unbaked yatsuhashi is made of rice?
 The main ingredient that makes unbaked yatsuhashi sticky and soft is very familiar food, rice.
-We purchased Koshihikari harvested in Fukui in the form of brown rice this fall and have been processing from rice polishing to rice milling by our own.
-At Wakasa Plant, we transport the purchased Koshihikari from Fukui, wash the rice after polishing, and grind with a stonemill carefully so that the temperature does not rise.
+We purchased Koshihikari harvested in Japan in the form of brown rice this fall and have been processing from rice polishing to rice milling by our own.
+At Wakasa Plant, we purchased Koshihikari, wash the rice after polishing, and grind with a stonemill carefully so that the temperature does not rise.

 If the temperature rises during the milling process, we add heat to the rice flour for the second time when steaming rice flour to make unbaked yatsuhashi.
 When referencing regular rice, it is similar to warming up cooked rice once again with microwave.
 As you know, it loses the texture of rice.
 We use the rice flour without letting it become dried (meaning no long-term storage) while it is still fresh to produce unbaked yatsuhashi.
 Therefore, you can say that unbaked yatsuhashi of Otabe is always fresh from the oven.